 - If you have any confusion on how to find the location or are unsure about anything regarding your interview, simply call the interviewer and ask.
 This will show that you’re organised and that you show initiative rather than waiting until the last minute.

 Now, we understand that things can happen.
 Emergencies and other unforeseeable circumstances are bound to occur every now and then.
 So what to do?
 Again, just call ahead to explain your circumstances and be apologetic.
 Your potential employer will likely understand and will probably be willing to reschedule for another suitable date.

 2. Negative Attitudes and Lack of Preparation

-This is your potential employer’s first impression of yourself so this is your chance to make it a great one.
-It’s always a great idea to remind yourself that you should be the best version of yourself when you arrive at your hospitality interview.
+This is your potential employer’s first impression of yourself so it's your chance to make it a great one.
+Take the time to remind yourself that you should be the best version of you when arriving at your hospitality interview.
 Regardless of what happened in your day leading up to your interview, aim to leave it all at the door.

 Having a positive attitude is probably the most imperative thing you can do to ensure your interview is a successful one.
 Being positive includes greeting and smiling at whoever greets you at your interview and anyone at the interview space.
 We’ve mentioned it before but your attitude is much more important to employers over skills.
 So keeping this in mind, you could be the most skilled person in the room with all the experience in the world, but if you have an arrogant or negative attitude that will trump all.

 Another big mistake is lack of preparation.
 Being prepared means researching your potential new place of employment.
 Google what kind of venue it is so you know what to expect and you’re familiar with them.
 You should know the menu, the type of cuisine, and who you’re meeting with and what their background is.
 This will also give you an idea on how you should present yourself and it will impress your potential employer that you’re passionate.